Pajeon, especially Haemul Pajeon, was always served at parties at our home when I was little.

-I have been looking for the recipe of this very yummy seafood green onion pancake for a long time.
-I did not have the recipe because it is not a dish that my mom or dad made but it was a dish that was made by a professional chef who came to cook for my parent’s Diplomatic dinner parties.
-Mrs. Shim was her name and all her food was just really delicious.
+I have been trying to perfect the recipe for this very yummy Haemul Pajeon for a long time.
+Partly because the dish was always made by a professional chef who came to cook for my parent’s Diplomatic dinner parties when I was growing up.
+Mrs. Shim was her name and anything she made was just so delicious.

 So when we had these dinner parties, I waited and waited until dinner was all served (at least 9pm or so?) so I could have the leftovers because they were all so good.
-I prayed that the guests had small stomachs or was too proper and did not ask for seconds.. 🙂 Also another way I got to taste Mrs. Shim’s food was to hang around in the kitchen all day and seek opportunities for tasting or cleaning up defective pieces that did not meet her standard.
+I secretly hoped that the guests had small stomachs or was too proper and did not ask for seconds.. 🙂 so I could have the leftovers!!
+Also, another way I got to taste Mrs. Shim’s food was to hang around in the kitchen all day and seek opportunities for tasting or cleaning up defective ugly pieces that did not meet her standard. 😝

-Unlike the common, everyday Korean Pajeon (Green Onion Pancake) which is made by just mixing everything together – batter, seafood, vegetables and all – Dongrae/Dongnae Pajeon is made in several steps or layers which is more work but definitely worth the effort.
-It is much more flavorful because there is less batter and more seafood and tons of green onions.
+Unlike the common, everyday Pajeon which is made by just mixing everything together – batter, seafood, vegetables and all – Dongrae/Dongnae Pajeon is made in several steps or layers which is more work but definitely worth the effort.
+It is much more flavorful because there are less batter, more seafood and tons of green onions AND MINARI.

 Is your mouth watering yet?
 Mine is… 😉 Let’s get cooking then –